sipsuru/fiddler-everywhere-patch-automated/README.md

   > You can find a list of releases here - [Release History](https://www.telerik.com/support/whats-new/fiddler-everywhere/release-history)

   * *Here how you do it...*

     https://github.com/user-attachments/assets/1e9fa214-b9c9-469c-83f0-e5ae4527d2f7

+### With Workflow Dispatch Latest
+  - Fork this repo
+  - Go to actions tab, Select `Latest Version - Workflow Dispatch` workflow.
+  - Trigger it with `workflow diaptch`
+  - After a successful trigger download artifact that named like `Fiddler-Everywhere-VX.X.X-Patched-Maual-Dispatched`
+  - Extract it.
+Run it

+  * *Here how you do it...*

+### With Continuous Patch
+  - Fork this repo
+  - Do nothing.
+  - The action workflows triggers 1t 00:00 UTC everyday, and if it found a new version, the artifact will be uploaded.
+    > Causion: The action won't upload patched app as release for now.
+So you've to manually check if a new version is patched (everyday) by refering artifact section of the runned actions.
+  - If Telerik has uploaded a new version, if it's patched in a continuous trigger, download the artifact named like `Fiddler-Everywhere-VX.X.X-Patched-Maual-Dispatched`
+  - Extract it.
+Run it

+  > Important, we highly reccomend you to disable this workflow patch as it consume a lot of resources from github action runners!

 Note: For Generic `Linux` and `MacOS` instructions, use [source repository](https://github.com/msojocs/fiddler-everywhere-enhance)